Watch a DIY Rocketeer Attempt to Land His Model Rocket Like SpaceX

 Three years later, Barnard said he has accomplished his original goal insofar as he has received inquiries from various aerospace companies, which he declined to name.
 Now, however, his goals have changed.
 Now he said he’s focused on pushing his company, Barnard Propulsion Systems, as far as it can go.

 As documented on Barnard’s YouTube channel, he’s made remarkable progress on his homemade rockets.
 His initial goal was to incorporate flight vectoring—the ability to alter the angle of the rocket exhaust—into model rockets has now expanded to using this technique to land his model rockets just like SpaceX.
-For the second episode of ETA, Barnard gave Motherboard a demonstration of his self-landing when we visited, which was frustratingly close to success.
+Barnard gave Motherboard a demonstration of his self-landing when we visited, which was frustratingly close to success.

 Barnard is accustomed to tests going wrong, but this hasn’t dampened his hopes for his rockets.